On quantizations of complex contact manifolds: -algebras vs. -algebroids

-Even when they exists, the classification of $\she$-algebras in general differs from that of $(\she,\sigma)$-algebroids.
-In the formal case ({\em i.e.} dropping the growth condition~\eqref{eq:estmicrod}), the following criterion\footnote{Conjecturally, this criterion works also in the holomorphic case.} gives conditions for the existence of $\widehat\she$-algebras (\emph{i.e.} formal $\she$-algebras) and to ensure that their classification coincides with that of $(\widehat\she,\sigma)$-algebroids (\emph{i.e.} formal $(\she,\sigma)$-algebroids).
+Even when $\E$-algebras exist, their classification in general differs from that of $(\E,\sigma)$-algebroids.
+In the formal case ({\em i.e.} dropping the growth condition~\eqref{eq:estmicrod}), the following criterion\footnote{Conjecturally, this criterion works also in the holomorphic case.} gives conditions for the existence of $\widehat\E$-algebras (\emph{i.e.} formal $\E$-algebras) and to ensure that their classification coincides with that of $(\widehat\E,\sigma)$-algebroids (\emph{i.e.} formal $(\E,\sigma)$-algebroids).

 \begin{theorem} \begin{itemize}